 Once you are all set to start building your data virtualization solutions on AWS, we recommend that you check out all the available information:

-You can always post your question directly on the Q&A section, a moderated forum on our Community Site, where the Denodo Team plus data virtualization professionals and enthusiasts will assist you.
+Denodo web-based support may be subject to reduced availability for hourly based subscriptions.
+You can always post your question directly on the Q&A section, a moderated forum on our Community Site, where data virtualization professionals and enthusiasts will assist you.
 Our community is knowledgeable and tenacious and there's no question without a valid answer.
 Technical resources such as product documentation, Knowledge Base articles, step-by-step tutorials, and how-to videos are also available.